Ellypham92/Crude-Oil-Price/README.md

 - SPY index and Dollar Index are used as the macroeconomic indicators
 - Oil production is used as an indicator of oil supply

-If there is significant evidence that the hypothesis is true, we can use it to forecast the short-term oil price which would be useful for the government and companies for planning the budget for the fiscal year.
+We can use it to forecast the short-term oil price which would be useful for the government and companies for planning the budget for the fiscal year.